YahooArchive/mojito/docs/dev_guide/code_exs/query_params.rst

         </ul>
       </div>

 #.
-To display the key-value pairs from the POST request body parameters, create the view template ``views/example2.hb.html`` with the following:
+To display the key-value pairs from the POST request body parameters, create the template ``views/example2.hb.html`` with the following:

    .. code-block:: html